RobertoRoos/sawIntuitiveResearchKitWiki/Hardware.md

 ***Note:*** If you want to check what the Linux kernel is doing while plugging/unplugging the FireWire cable, open a separate shell and start `dmsg -w`.

-To test the firewire communication, the simplest solution is to use the command line tool `qladisp`.
+To test the FireWire communication, the simplest solution is to use the command line tool `qladisp`.
 Assuming that you have [built the software](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Build), `qladisp` can be found in the cisst build tree, subdirectory `build/bin`.
 The program requires one or more board IDs.
 The user can optionally specify a port number:

   ```
   qladisp b1 [b2] [-pP]
   ```

-For example, to display basic information related to the board with Id 3 on firewire port 0, launch:
+For example, to display basic information related to the board with Id 3 on FireWire port 0, launch:

   ```
   qladisp 3